Get free weekly resources from us!

 Here are the seven most common mistakes children’s ministry teachers make where they need to either talk less or talk more efficiently.

 Teachers, on the whole, are doing a great job.
-They’re consistent and faithful.
-They love children, pray for their students. and prepare their lessons well.
+They love children, pray for their students. and prepare for their lessons.
 They’re just pretty wonderful.
-But, often, teachers talk too much.
+But, often, even the best teachers can talk too much.
 And this “teacher talk” creates static in the classroom.
-With a little fine-tuning, teachers can remove the static and become even more effective as translators for the most important Message-Giver.
+With a little fine-tuning, teachers can remove the static and become even more effective as translators for the most important Messenger.

 7 Most Common Mistakes Teachers Make